dotfurther/OpenDiscoverSDK/SdkExamples/DocumentIdentifier/README.md

 ------------------------------------------------------------------------------------------------------------------------
 ### Note:
-Open Discover SDK is comprised of x64 assemblies due to unmanaged code dependencies
+Open Discover SDK is comprised of .NET x64 assemblies due to unmanaged code dependencies

-- Build examples with Visual Studio Platform set to x64 (either Debug or Release)
+- Run Microsoft Visual Studio C# examples in x64 solution platform (either Debug or Release)
-- To edit WinForm forms in VS 2017, set build VS Platform to "Any CPU" and rebuild.
-This is required to edit WinForm windows.
+- To edit WinForm forms, set build platform to "Any CPU" and rebuild.
+This is required to edit WinForm windows as Visual Studio WinForm designer is a 32-bit process.
+When done, set solution platform back to x64 before executing in either x64 Debug/Release mode.
-  When done, set platform back to x64 before executing in either Debug/Release mode.
+- If you get run-time initialization exceptions with error messages like "An attempt was made to load a program with an incorrect format" then you are mixing x86 and x64 platforms.